michaeljones/alembic-fs/README.rst

    abcd <alembic file>

-And you will be placed in a new tcsh shell at the top level of the new Alembic filesystem which has the following features:
+And you will be placed in a new shell at the top level of the new Alembic filesystem which has the following features:

 - The object hierarchy is represented as a directory hierarchy.